Individuals aged 16 or over are classified as Adults within the BARB service.

 A household which has at least one television in working order (or if not, for which arrangements have been made for repair within seven days) is classed as a TV home.

 Television received via a normal rooftop or indoor aerial.

 For reporting purposes within database 2 the BARB broadcast day runs for 24 hours from 6am.
 Times beyond 24:59 are reported using a thirty hour clock.
 For example 01:00 is shown as 25:00, 05:59 is shown as 29:59 etc.

 The playback audience to a video or PVR/DVDR recording of a minute, commercial, daypart or programme.
 The recording must be played back within 7 days of the original transmission to be counted by BARB and included in the BARB gold standard calculations.

 Since July 2013 BARB has made available timeshifted viewing up to 28 days after the original transmission.
 It can be added to the live data.
 This viewing is not included in the BARB gold standard calculations.

 The length of time that a channel broadcasts in any given day.

 A detailed description of the events (programmes, commercials etc) broadcast each day by a particular channel.
 The logs are combined with minute-by-minute BARB audience data so that audiences can be reported for particular programmes, commercial breaks or individual commercial spots.

 The TVR (television rating) is the measure of the popularity of a programme, daypart, commercial break or advertisement by comparing its audience to the population as a whole.
 One TVR is numerically equivalent to one per cent of a target audience.
-For example, if Coronation Street achieved a housewives TVR of 20 in Yorkshire this means that, on average during the programme, 20% of all housewives in the Yorkshire region watched Coronation Street.
+For example, if Coronation Street achieved a Women aged 16-34 TVR of 12 in Yorkshire this means that, on average during the programme, 12% of all Women aged 16-34 in the Yorkshire region watched Coronation Street.